liabru/jquery-match-height/README.md

 	$.fn.matchHeight._groups

 The array that contains all element groups that have had `matchHeight` applied.
 Used for automatically updating on resize events.
 Search and modify this array if you need to remove any groups or elements, for example if you're deleting elements.

+### Known limitations

+#### CSS transitions and animations are not supported

+You should ensure that there are no transitions or other animations that will delay the height changes of the elements you are matching, including any `transition: all` rules.
+Otherwise the plugin will produce unexpected results, as animations can't be accounted for.

+#### Delayed webfonts may cause incorrect height

+Some browsers [do not wait](http://www.stevesouders.com/blog/2009/10/13/font-face-and-performance/) for webfonts to load before firing the window load event, so if the font loads too slowly the plugin may produce unexpected results.

+If this is a problem, you should call `_update` once your font has loaded by using something like the [webfontloader](https://github.com/typekit/webfontloader) script.

 ### Changelog